reddymonisha/reddymonisha/README.md

 - 👋 Hi, I’m @reddymonisha
 - 👀 I’m interested in AI,ML,Web Applications
-- 🌱 I’m currently learning B.Tech
+- 🌱 I’m currently pursing B.Tech

 <!---
 reddymonisha/reddymonisha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.